-"Getting through the holidays isn't always easy, especially when it comes to your relationship," admits sexual health expert Dr. Hilda Hutcherson.
-Despite the challenges, the director of the Center for Sexual Health at Columbia University and co-author of the new Seasons of Love ebook believes the holidays actually provide an opportunity to improve your relationship.
+"Getting through the holidays isn't always easy, especially when it comes to your relationship," says sexual health expert Dr. Hilda Hutcherson.
+Despite the challenges, the director of the Center for Sexual Health at Columbia University and coauthor of the Seasons of Love ebook believes the holidays actually provide an opportunity to improve your relationship.
 We caught up with Dr. Hutcherson, and she gave us five tips for turning the stressful season into a sensual one.
-Here they are:
+Check 'em out!

 - Make sexolutions.
 "We take the time to focus on our finances, waistline, and jobs come Jan.
 1," says Dr. Hutcherson, "but why not our relationships?"
 Her tip for making them last: "Take small steps and gradually build up to a great result.
 For instance, don't make a promise to have more or better sex, be more specific — have sex once a week, try out a new position once a month, enjoy a date night twice per month."

 Keep reading for two more sensual suggestions from Dr. Hutcherson.